bietiekay/docker-airsonos/README.md

 # Summary
-This is a Docker container for AirSonos.
+This is a Docker container for AirSonos extended with the feature of giving device/sonos device ips instead of using mdns to find them on the network.

 AirSonos exposes Sonos as an AirPlay endpoint.
 To learn more about AirSonos, [read the author's blog about it](https://medium.com/@stephencwan/hacking-airplay-into-sonos-93a41a1fcfbb).